 Cottage | 2 bedrooms | sleeps 3

-Harbour Cottage, a delightful and quirky property with stunning sea views nestled right in the heart of Falmouth, became available as a holiday let for the first time in Jun 2012.
+Harbour Cottage is a delightful and quirky property with stunning sea views nestled right in the heart of Falmouth.

 We all know the importance of "location, location, location," and it would be difficult to better this cottage in that respect.
 The vibrant centre of Falmouth is just a 2 minute stroll away.
 This historic port has a plethora of bars, restaurants, galleries, museums and shops.
 There are numerous sandy beaches nearby and regular ferries run to St Mawes and the Roseland Peninsular.

 Harbour Cottage provides fantastically located accommodation for exploring this wonderfully diverse waterfront town and the surrounding area.